Flour Bluff, Corpus Christi, Texas

 Flour Bluff is a specified area of the city of Corpus Christi, Texas.
 It is located on Encinal peninsula bordered by Corpus Christi Bay on the north, Oso Bay on the west, the Laguna Madre on the east and the King Ranch to the south.
 South Padre Island Drive crosses Flour Bluff, dividing it into an upper part, commonly known as North Bluff, (mostly occupied by Corpus Christi Naval Air Station), and a lower part, commonly known as South Bluff.
 The area is mostly made up of suburban development, with a population consisting mostly of lower-middle income families, with local and national businesses such as Walmart, H-E-B grocery stores, etc.

 History

-Flour Bluff, at the tip of Corpus Christi Bay, received its name from an incident in the pastry war between France and Mexico.
-The pastry war began in 1838 because Mexico had refused to pay some debts to the French People who were living in Mexico.
-One of the men asking for repayment was a French baker whose bakery shop had been robbed by Mexican soldiers during a celebration of some kind.
-The French government wanted Mexico to pay the expenses for the robbery.
-The Mexican government refused to pay the French so the French sent a fleet of ships off the coast of Veracruz, Mexico and declared a blockade of all Mexican ports from the Yucatan to the Rio Grande.
-Therefore, trade between Mexico and the rest of the world was stopped.
-Merchandise to be sent to Mexico was dropped at the port and then transported to the Rio Grande.
-During the war, Texas became afraid that France would try to close the Texas ports due to the smuggling.
-A Texas militia was sent to Corpus Christi Bay to put a stop to all smuggling into Mexico.
-At this time, the Mexicans made an unexpected visit to the Bay of Corpus Christi and dropped about a hundred barrels of flour upon the beach.
-Thus, the name “Flour Bluff” came into existence.

-Overview

 What is now Flour Bluff Drive was once a railroad branch going off Texas Mexican Railway to the Naval Air Station.
 Waldron Field, located on the south side of Flour Bluff, was built during World War II and since then has been used as a Navy landing airfield.
 One can commonly see the orange and white training planes flying around the area.
 Of historical interest: President George H. W. Bush was relocated at the Navy base for training classes in 1942.
-One of the numerous airplane crashes of future senator John McCain was at this Navy base.
+Future senator John McCain was also trained at this Navy base.